 Take a step back

 Preparing a board deck is also an opportunity for you, the founders, to take a big step back.
 This is incredibly important to do.
 And if you don’t, no one else will.

-This may sound like a significant undertaking for three hours that happen four to 12 times per year.
-It sure is if you build a presentation from scratch every time.
-Instead, it’s important to report to the board using as many of the materials you use to run the company as possible.
+This may sound like a significant undertaking for a three hour meeting that happens four to six times per year—and it definitely is if you build a presentation from scratch every time.
+It’s important, instead, to report to the board leveraging the materials you use to run the company.
 The Holy Grail is a board pack that is assembled by your assistant who simply prints the cover sheet(s) from weekly management-team reports and staples them together.
-Then you have no overhead and, even better, complete alignment between the board and the management team.
+Then you have no overhead and, even better, perfect alignment between the board and the management team.

-Distribute the board materials one to two days in advance and ask your board members study the material ahead of time so you can spend the meeting discussing rather than presenting.
+Distribute the board materials one to two days in advance and ask your board members to study the material ahead of time so you can spend the meeting discussing rather than presenting.